holochain/holochain/crates/holo_hash/README.md

 `EntryHash`: used to hash Entries.
 An Entry can hash to either a `ContentHash` or an `AgentPubKey`.

 `AnyDhtHash`: used to hash arbitrary DHT data.
-DHT data is either a Action or an Entry, therefore AnyDhtHash can refer to either a `ActionHash` or an `EntryHash`.
+DHT data is either an action or an Entry, therefore AnyDhtHash can refer to either an `ActionHash` or an `EntryHash`.

 ## Serialization